 “What!” he thought.
 “Henry Jekyll forge for a murderer!”
 And his blood ran cold in his veins.

 So, whilst life is ‘still rolling’ through the ‘great arteries’ of London, Utterson’s blood ‘ran cold in his [slow-moving] veins’.
 This is an unnerving end to the chapter with the mystery deepening even further.
-The connotation of evil is signified here with the adjective ‘cold’; this is one of the novella’s symbolic motifs, which includes ‘icy’, ‘ice’, ‘froze’ and ‘chill’.
+The connotation of evil is signified here with the adjective ‘cold’; this is one of the novella’s motifs, which includes words such as ‘icy’, ‘ice’, ‘froze’ and ‘chill’.